-- Any passive activity loss. - Any rental real estate loss allowed under section 469(c)(7) to real estate professionals (as defined on page 3). - Any taxable social security or equivalent railroad retirement benefits. - Any deductible contributions to an IRA or certain other qualified retirement plans under section 219. - The student loan interest deduction. - The tuition and fees deduction.
-The deduction for one-half of - The deduction for one-half of self-employment taxes. - The exclusion from income of interest from Series EE and I U.S. Savings Bonds used to pay higher education expenses. - The exclusion of amounts received under an employer's adoption assistance program.
+- Any passive activity loss. - Any rental real estate loss allowed under section 469(c)(7) to real estate professionals (as defined previously). - Any taxable social security or equivalent railroad retirement benefits. - Any deductible contributions to an IRA or certain other qualified retirement plans under section 219. - The student loan interest deduction. - The tuition and fees deduction. - The deduction for one-half of self-employment taxes. - The exclusion from income of interest from Series EE and I U.S. Savings Bonds used to pay higher education expenses. - The exclusion of amounts received under an employer's adoption assistance program.